 The State and Territory bodies in Australia are federated national to form the Australian Local Government Association.

 Council staff also network closely in professional groups to exchange experiences and foster skills development.

 The Greater Adelaide Regional Organisation of Councils (GAROC) Committee comprises of eight members elected from the Metropolitan Region Group of Members.
 They meet bimonthly to consider issues common across metropolitan councils.

 LGA SAROC Committee

-The SA Regional Organisation of Councils (SAROC) committee comprises the chairs and executive officers of the six RLGAs.
+The SA Regional Organisation of Councils (SAROC) committee comprises of two members elected from each of the six Regional LGAs.
 They meet bimonthly to consider issues common across country SA.

 Regional Local Government Associations